Today I am Fervor

 It hopped closer, as if to say, Go on.

-“So… I think I’ll see the world, right?
+“So… I think I’ll see the world?
 See what’s left.
 I figure at least some of the world wonders must have made it.
 And if I’m already… might as well catch some fresh air rather than just sit around for someone to turn the lights out, right?”

 “Are you… you coming with me there, bud?”